isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 In March 1987, Oku High School Niirada Class, my alma mater, sent out its last graduates and finally closed after 32 years of operation.
 The high school was unique in the world because it was established exclusively for Hansen's disease patients.

-The issue of revising the 1953 Leprosy Prevention Law had been the subject of intense patient activism since the previous year.
-The opportunity to study in high school has also been a longstanding demand of patients.

 The issue of revising the 1953 "Leprosy Prevention Law" had been the subject of intense patient activism since the previous year.
 The opportunity to study in high school was also one of the patient's long-standing requests.
 The proposed "Leprosy Prevention Law", in Article 14, Paragraph 2, clearly stated the provisions of Article 75, Paragraph 2 of the "School Education Law".
 It finally guaranteed high school education, which had long been denied to Hansen's disease patients.

 The school was founded in September 1955.
 Zenkankyo News (National Hansen's Disease Patients' Council) featured it on the front page of the October 1 issue, showing the high expectations of patients throughout the country.
 Mitsuda Kensuke, who received the Order of Culture, gave a congratulatory speech at the opening ceremony in which he said, "I hope that the school will be a leader for Hansen's disease patients all over the world."

 I also studied there for five years.
 I was enrolled for five years in a four-year regular high school because I had 12 orthopedic surgeries during my school years, so I missed my attendance credits and had to keep them for another year.
-The "academic truths" I learned in the closed society taught me ideals and realities so far apart.
+The "academic truths" I learned in the closed society taught me the ideals and the realities so far apart.
 Paradoxically, it could be the ‘best educational environment’ for young people with a desire to learn.
 Every chapter and sentence of the textbooks and every word spoken by the teachers penetrated deep into my organs, and I learned how "learning, truth, human rights, peace and equality" were colored with make-believe, from my daily classroom.

 There is a song that has long been my encouragement when I have lost my way and people, or myself.
 It is the school song of Niirada, Oku High School.
 The Niirada Class of Oku High School, which has this school song, is the starting point of my spirit.